Germany to supply Ukrainian army with medical, protective gear

 Chancellor Angela Merkel has ruled out sending arms and has said there will be no military solution to the crisis.

-Western countries accuse Moscow of sending armored columns of troops into Ukraine, where the momentum in a five-month war shifted last week decisively in favor of pro-Russian rebels, who are now advancing on a new front towards a major port.
+Western countries accuse Moscow of sending armoured columns of troops into Ukraine, where the momentum in a five-month war shifted last week decisively in favour of pro-Russian rebels, who are now advancing on a new front towards a major port.

 NATO leaders are expected to respond to the Ukraine crisis by agreeing to create a “spearhead” rapid reaction force that could be sent to a hotspot in just two days.

-The defense alliance will also continue short-term measures including sending more fighter aircraft to the Baltics and stepping up military exercises in eastern Europe.

-Reporting by Andreas Rinke; Writing by Madeline Chambers; Editing by Dominic Evans
+The defence alliance will also continue short-term measures including sending more fighter aircraft to the Baltics and stepping up military exercises in eastern Europe.
+(Reporting by Andreas Rinke; Writing by Madeline Chambers; Editing by Dominic Evans)